-- Fluffing: Birds will fluff out their feathers to create air pockets for additional insulation in cold temperatures.
+- Fluffing: Birds fluff out their feathers to create air pockets for additional insulation in cold temperatures.
 This can make them look fat and puffy while they are toasty warm.

 - Tucking: It is not unusual to see a bird standing on one leg or crouched to cover both legs with its feathers to shield them from the cold.
 Birds can also tuck their bills into their shoulder feathers for protection and to breathe air warmed from their body heat.

-- Shivering: Birds will shiver to raise their metabolic rate and generate more body heat as a short term solution to extreme cold.
+- Shivering: Birds shiver to raise their metabolic rate and generate more body heat as a short term solution to extreme cold.
 While shivering does require more calories, it is an effective way to stay warm in extreme conditions.

-- Roosting: Many small birds, including bluebirds, chickadees and titmice, will gather in large flocks at night and crowd together in a small, tight space to share body heat.
+- Roosting: Many small birds, including bluebirds, chickadees and titmice, gather in large flocks at night and crowd together in a small, tight space to share body heat.
 They can roost in shrubbery or trees, and empty bird houses and bird roost boxes are also popular locations to conserve heat.
 Even individual birds choose roost spots that may have residual heat from the day’s sunlight, such as close to the trunk of a tree or near any dark surface.